CONNECT-Solution/CONNECT/README.md

 ###Building an ear
 For an ear with Patient Discovery, Document Query, Retrieve Document, Document Submission you would execute the following command.

-        mvn install -PPD,DQ,DR,DS
+        mvn install -P PD,DQ,DR,DS

 ###Setup GlassFish

-(in the Product/Install directory) copy install.properties to local.install.properties and update with your local information
+(in the Product/Install directory)
+Copy install.properties to local.install.properties and update with your local information.
+Generally this just specifying where you want GlassFish to install.

         ant -Dskip.build -Dskip.deploy

 ###Deploy to GlassFish
+(in the Product/Install directory)

         ant deploy.connect

 Usage